Photo by Shayne Gray

 - Gold Medal Teacher award (Royal Conservatory of Music)

 Throughout her career, Jackie has been a strong proponent of community support, individual empowerment and driving social change.
-Jackie currently works with AXIS Music in Toronto as their Program and Development Administrator.
+Jackie has worked for AXIS Music as their Program and Development Administrator.
 Previously, she has co-directed two Benefit Concerts (Montreal Heart of The City Piano Program and Save Darfur Canada), which have received coverage from CTV and CKUT and Chacavac radio.
 She has also volunteered for The Yonge Street Mission in Regent Park Toronto “Musicbox program” which was recognized in the “Making a difference” segment on Global TV.
 In 2011-2012, Leung was Co-Artistic Director, General Manager and Pianist for The Heliconian Choir and Orchestra in Toronto whose mission included supporting the professional advancement of women in the Arts.

 Jackie demonstrated interest in learning the piano at the age of 6 after eyeing the piano in her home, and had her first lessons with Connie Lam winning 17 prizes from the Kiwanis Music Festival since her original debut at age 7.
 At the age of 18 she took lessons from the late Andrew Markow, a renowned pedagogue at the Royal Conservatory in Toronto, whose teaching and kindness discovered her an even deeper appreciation for music and inspired her to continue her training in university.
 In her earlier years, Jackie has been named an Ontario Scholar and was a recipient of the Heather Hamlin music scholarship, was awarded various government grants and bursaries, the Mary Beatty H Scholarship, was a national finalist in the TD Canada Trust Music Competition and won full scholarships for piano to the Toronto Summer Music Festival Academy.